Sivaraj356/straight-to-video/README.md

 [![Certified Shovelware](https://justin.searls.co/img/shovelware.svg)](https://justin.searls.co/shovelware/)

-`straight-to-video` is a little library that will optimize videos entirely in the browser using [WebCodecs API](https://developer.mozilla.org/en-US/docs/Web/API/WebCodecs_API).
-It's pre-configured to meet the requirements of the [Instagram API](https://developers.facebook.com/docs/instagram-platform/instagram-graph-api/reference/ig-user/media#video-specifications), since that's as good a lowest-common-denominator as any.
+`straight-to-video` optimizes video entirely in the browser using [WebCodecs API](https://developer.mozilla.org/en-US/docs/Web/API/WebCodecs_API).
+Files are remuxed & re-encoded to meet the requirements of the [Instagram API](https://developers.facebook.com/docs/instagram-platform/instagram-graph-api/reference/ig-user/media#video-specifications), which is as good a lowest-common-denominator as any.

-I wrote this because I'm cheap and I was sick of waiting all day to upload 4K videos to [my Rails app](https://beckygram.com), only to have to [pay Heroku tooth-and-nail](https://judoscale.com/blog/priced-out-of-heroku) to transcode those videos for me.
+I'm not here to save the planet—I wrote this because I'm cheap and I was sick of waiting all day to upload 4K videos to [my Rails app](https://beckygram.com), only to have to [pay Heroku tooth-and-nail](https://judoscale.com/blog/priced-out-of-heroku) to transcode those videos for me.
+That said, **if everyone were to plug this into their HTML forms tomorrow, it'd save users and developers a gobsmacking amount of bandwidth and server costs.**

+Seriously, most off-iPhone videos are **in the neighborhood of 90-95% smaller after running through `straight-to-video` optimization**, sometimes shaving tens of minutes from the time it would take to upload at 30 Mbps.

 ## Install